ARTICLE OVERVIEW

 Exploring East of Eden More Deeply

-• The meaning of timshel in East of Eden, and how Steinbeck’s interpretation of “thou mayest” reshapes our understanding of human agency.
-You can find it here.
+- The meaning of timshel in East of Eden — how Steinbeck’s interpretation of “thou mayest” reshapes our understanding of human agency and what it means for educators who believe in their students’ freedom to choose.

-• Cathy Ames and the mystery of evil, examining one of modern literature’s most unsettling characters.
-[COMING SOON!]
+- Cathy Ames and the Mystery of Evil — examining one of modern literature’s most unsettling characters, and what she asks of readers who take moral complexity seriously.

-Together, these reflections form a small reading journey — not only into the novel itself, but into the deeper questions it raises about teaching and formation.
+Together, these reflections form a small reading journey — not only into the novel itself, but into the deeper questions it raises about teaching, freedom, and formation.